bitpressio/bitpressio.github.io/mastering-docker-php.md

                                 <h3 class="has-text-centered mb-2">Get a Free Book Sample</h3>
                                 <div>
                                     <p class="pb-2">
                                         Try before you buy with a free sneak peek!
 Enter your email address and I'll send you two sample PDFs from the book.
-Learn how to set up Xdebug and Composer in Docker.
+I will also let you know when new bundles are available!
                                     </p>
                                 </div>
                             <div id="ck_error_msg" class="notification is-danger" style="display:none;">